Open Source Project Management Software Review

 In Summary

-Which one of these open source project management apps is the best?
+Which open source project management software is the best?
 That’s up to you.
 They are each unique in their own way and require a test run to see if they will be a good fit for your company.
-These open source software offerings do seem to have one thing in common.
+These open source project management software offerings do seem to have one thing in common..
 They all have some type of comprehensive ticketing system.
 Whether it’s under the guise of issue tracking or task management or ticketing, it’s there.
 That’s probably because these apps are written by web developers who understand the importance of a comprehensive task management system.
 If there is one thing the open source world can offer to proprietary online project management software, it’s detailed task management.
 And if there is one thing the open source developers can gleam from the proprietary apps, it’s the attention to detail in the user interface.

 There will always be pros and cons to choosing between open source and online proprietary project management software.
 Should you decide to go the open source route, we hope this review will be helpful in making that decision.